TheLinuxITGuy/Turtle-Dragonflight/README.md

 ## Known issues
 1. The HD textures for the empty bags icon only works when you reload the UI.
-2. Clicking the PvP Microbutton kills the MainMenu button.
+2. Clicking the PvP Microbutton disables the MainMenu button.

 ## Special Thanks
 Credit to [shagu](https://github.com/shagu)